AuCson/aucson.github.io/_pages/about.md

   - /about.html
 ---

-This is the academic homepage of Xisen Jin, a senior (4th) year undergraduate student in Fudan University, China, majoring in Computer Science.
+This is the academic homepage of Xisen Jin.
+I am currently a first-year Ph.D. student at Uninversity of Southern California, advised by [Xiang Ren](http://ink-ron.usc.edu/xiangren/).

 The photo is taken in Turin, Italy, while attending CIKM'18, where I gave an oral presentation about our work "Explicit State Tracking with Semi-Supervision for Neural Dialogue Generation".

 ## Research Interest

-My research interests mainly lie on **Natural Language Processing** and **Machine Learning**.
-I am especially interested in semi-superivsed knowledge mining on large-scale data as well as interpretable knowledge reasoning.
-My past research also covers task-oriented and corpus-based dialogue systems.
+My research area is **Natural Language Processing** and **Machine Learning**.
+I am especially interested in dialogue systems, interpretable model architectures and interpretation techniques for neural networks.
+I am seeking ways to improve language learning ability of models.

 ## Publications